-Please refer to the Safety Training Awards Data Retention Requirements for the current guidance, this is available on our website within the ATC and Synergy Resources section, or you can request a copy by contacting us.
+Please refer to the Safety Training Awards Data Retention Requirements for the current guidance, this is available in Appendix III and on our website within the ATC and Synergy Resources section, or you can request a copy by contacting us.

-Please note: STA course documentation and assessment evidence may be stored either in hard copy or electronically, however you choose to retain this information is down to the individual ATC.
+Please note, STA course documentation and assessment evidence may be stored either in hard copy or electronically, however you choose to retain this information is down to the individual ATC.